-From the towering Mammoth Russian to the multi-branched, red-flowered Moulin Rouge, sunflowers (Helianthus annuus) are bright ambassadors of sunny summer afternoons.
+From the towering Mammoth Russian to the multi-branched, red-flowered Moulin Rouge, annual sunflowers (Helianthus annuus) are bright ambassadors of sunny summer afternoons.
 When fall rolls around, however, the leaves die, the stalks brown and a top-heavy stalk sits awkwardly in your landscape.
 When the sunflower dies, grab a sturdy pair of gloves, pruners and a shovel to prepare your garden for the next season.

 Harvest the Seeds